osmandapp/web/main/docs/user/navigation/routing/car-based-routing.md

 By default, *Motorcycle profile* is deactivated.
 In order to use this profile for routing, you need to switch it on in *<Translate android="true" ids="shared_string_menu,shared_string_settings,application_profiles"/>*.
 :::

-Motorcycle routing is designed to create the best possible route for motorcycle riders, taking into account their preferences (for example, you can prefer or avoid roads with poor road conditions).
+Motorcycle routing is designed to create an optimal route for motorcyclists considering their preferences.
+For example, roads with poor road conditions can be preferred or avoided.

 <Tabs groupId="operating-systems">